-Creating a world class gateway for Leeds and economic opportunities for Yorkshire
+Creating more rail capacity, a world class gateway and economic opportunities for Yorkshire

 - 'Phase 2b'